Optimizing multigrid reduction-in-time (MGRIT) and Parareal coarse-grid operators for linear advection: Preliminaries

 The ODE system \eqref{eq:ODEs} is then discretized using either a $p$th-order explicit Runge-Kutta (ERK) method, or a $p$th-order, L-stable singly diagonally implicit Runge-Kutta (SDIRK) method, with the resulting scheme denoted as either ERK$p$+U$p$, or SDIRK$p$+U$p$.
-We consider ERK schemes of orders 1--5, of which orders 1--4 have 1--4 stages, and the 5th-order scheme has 6 stages.
-The specific ERK schemes used are as follows: The 1st-order scheme is Euler's method; the 2nd- and 3rd-order methods are the `optimal' strong-stability-preserving schemes;\cite[(9.7), (9.8)]{Hesthaven2017} the 4th-order scheme is the `classical Runge-Kutta method';\cite[p.
+We consider ERK schemes of orders 1--5 as follows: The 1st-order scheme is Euler's method; the 2nd- and 3rd-order methods are the `optimal' strong-stability-preserving schemes;\cite[(9.7), (9.8)]{Hesthaven2017} the 4th-order scheme is the `classical Runge-Kutta method';\cite[p.
 180]{Butcher2003} and finally, see Butcher\cite[(236a)]{Butcher2003} for the 5th-order scheme.
-For SDIRK schemes, orders 1--4 are considered, with orders 1--3 having 1--3 stages, and the 4th-order scheme having 5 stages.
-The first-order scheme is simply Euler's method; the 2nd- and 3rd-order methods can be found in Butcher;\cite[pp. 261--262]{Butcher2003} and the 4th-order scheme is given by Hairer and Wanner.\cite[(6.16)]{Hairer_Wanner1996} Butcher tableaux for these Runge-Kutta schemes can be found in Appendix~\ref{sec:butcher}.
+We consider SDIRK schemes of orders 1--4 as follows: The first-order scheme is Euler's method; the 2nd- and 3rd-order methods can be found in Butcher;\cite[pp. 261--262]{Butcher2003} and the 4th-order scheme is given by Hairer and Wanner.\cite[(6.16)]{Hairer_Wanner1996} Butcher tableaux for these Runge-Kutta schemes can be found in Appendix~\ref{sec:butcher}.

 Upon application of a Runge-Kutta scheme to ODEs \eqref{eq:ODEs}, their numerical solution may be written in the one-step form